MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 1. Create a purchase order.
 Do not fill any fields on the lines.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 2. In the **Sell-to Customer No.** field, select the customer that you are selling to.
 3. Choose the **Drop Shipments** action, and then choose the **Get Sales Order** action.
-4. In the **Sales List** window, select the sales order that you prepared in the "To create a sales order for drop shipment" section.
+4. On the **Sales List** page, select the sales order that you prepared in the "To create a sales order for drop shipment" section.
 5. Choose the **OK** button.

 The line information from the sales order is inserted on the purchase order line(s).